o-o-overflow/dc2021q-rad/service/README.md

 - The container needs to be run with `--cap-add=SYS_PTRACE` which adds `process_vm_readv` and `process_vm_writev` to the syscall allow list.
 These syscalls are used by the executive to simulate radiation-induced bit errors by directly reading and writing firmware memory.
-- TODO: Since this challenge is stateful, each team needs a dedicated satellite instance.
+- Since this challenge is stateful, each team needs a dedicated satellite instance.
+The challenge ships with an authenticated load balancer to distribute team connections to instances, and the instances only permit one connection at a time.

 ## Intended Exploit